 Elevation: 8,345 ft

 Climbing and access information for this peak is on Page 69 of the book.
 This peak is one of five peaks that make up the Gospel Crags Group.
 Contributor Mike Hays has provided us a more detailed and updated access and route information report, which is set out below.
 I have added a GPS track, photos and additional information in [*]s to Mike’s narrative.
 The origin of the name Gospel Peak is set out at the following link: Where Do Mountain Names Come From.
-USGS Hanover Mountain
+Updated July 2022

 Gospel Peak Update by Mike Hays

 Gospel Peak is one of the highest points along the Salmon/Clearwater Divide.
 Along with Pyramid Peak, Gospel Peak anchors the western portion of the Gospel-Hump Wilderness of the Nez Perce National Forest.
 This primitive area is approximately 206,000 acres and forms part of a 4.3 million-acre wilderness block with the Frank Church River of No Return Wilderness and the Selway-Bitterroot Wilderness.
 Subalpine glacial lakes abound in this area and many of them support great trout fishing.
 The area is an easy day trip from Grangeville, ID and provides excellent backcountry hiking and camping.
 A climb of Gospel Peak can be combined with nearby Pyramid Peak for an easy double-peak day.

 You can see three ranges and four states (including Idaho) from Gospel Peak’s summit, including the Wallowa Mountains in Oregon, Bitterroots of Montana, and the Blue Mountains and prairies of southeast Washington.
 On a clear day, you can see deep into the Payette Mountains to the south and the mountains of the St. Joe River basin to the north.
 USGS Hanover Mountain